-VoiceThread will be used for two of the exercises in this class: the introduction video and the final presentation.
-There are two components to each of these assignments: 1) uploading your media content (PowerPoints, images, video, etc.) to VoiceThread and 2) Providing voiceover for this content.
+VoiceThread will be used for one of the exercises in this class: the introduction video.
+There are two components to this assignment: 1) uploading your media content (PowerPoints, images, video, etc.) to VoiceThread and 2) Providing voiceover for this content.